MicrosoftDocs/defender-docs/defender-endpoint/mdav-scan-best-practices.md

 The CPU load factor for Microsoft Defender isn't a hard limit but rather guidance for the scanning engine to not exceed this maximum.
 For this scan policy setting you can specify a value as a percentage the maximum CPU utilization during scan.
 The value of 0 or 100 indicates no throttling.
 For instance, if this value is reduced to 20, it implies that the scanning engine aims to keep the average CPU load of the system below 20% during the scan and it takes longer to be completed.

-- If you set the percentage value to 0 or 100, CPU throttling will be disabled, and Windows Defender can use up to 100% of CPU during the scheduled and custom scans.
+- If you set the percentage value to 0 or 100, CPU throttling is disabled, and Windows Defender can use up to 100% of CPU during the scheduled and custom scans.
 This isn't recommended as it can lead to unresponsive apps, and even overheating so proceed with extreme caution.

 - Changing the value has both pros and cons.
 Higher values mean the scans perform faster; however, it could slow down your system during the scan, while lower values mean the scan takes longer to finish, but you have more CPU resources available for your system during the scan.
 For instance, if you're running critical workloads on a server, this setting should be set to a value that doesn’t interfere with the functioning of the workloads.